 Another example is a regular check-in with the developers in your team.
 This sync will help them understand how their daily work fits into the bigger picture.

 It will also give them the opportunity to feedback on the roadmap.

-Product managers also use more formal roadmap presentations to communicate with leadership and other key stakeholders.
+Product managers also use more formal product roadmap presentations to communicate with leadership and other key stakeholders.

-This is often the case in larger product-led organizations.
+This is often the case in larger, product manager-led organizations.

 These organizations likely have a well-established product practice and hierarchy.

-Your organization may already have an agreed-upon roadmap presentation process for teams.
+Your organization may already have an agreed-upon roadmap presentation process for technical teams.

 For example, your leadership team may ask that you present your roadmap at the beginning of each quarter, or each month.

 This might be a more formal session with less room for back and forth, depending on time constraints.

 In these types of meetings, concise messaging is critical.
 It is also important to have a clear view of your roadmap's impact on other teams, departments, and the wider organization.